 - Establish a contingency budget specifically for unexpected cost increases in materials, labour, or fuel prices.
-This should be included in the overall project budget as a buffer for unanticipated expenses. - Reevaluate material options during the final design phase to explore cost-saving alternatives that maintain safety and durability, such as sourcing local materials or using prefabricated components where feasible. - o Maintain open lines of communication with suppliers and review contracts to have clear terms on price escalations.
+This should be included in the overall project budget as a buffer for unanticipated expenses. - Re-evaluate material options during the final design phase to explore cost-saving alternatives that maintain safety and durability, such as sourcing local materials or using prefabricated components where feasible. - Maintain open lines of communication with suppliers and review contracts to have clear terms on price escalations.

-6.8.7.3 Risk Monitoring and Reporting
+6.8.8.3 Risk Monitoring and Reporting

 - Project Risk Management Plan: A developed plan to monitor project risks in different sectors including a project risk register that provides a continuous document for identifying and mitigating risk as the project progresses. - Construction Monitoring Protocols: Continuous monitoring of construction activities for adherence to environmental commitments and safety standards throughout the project.
-Regular site inspections for compliance with erosion and sediment control (E&S) measures, protection of sensitive environmental areas, and health and safety protocols will be conducted.
-These inspections will be documented in monthly reports, and corrective actions will be logged for any non-compliance issues. - Reporting Frequency: Contractors and environmental compliance officers will submit weekly updates on construction progress, environmental protection efforts, and any risks encountered.
+Regular site inspections for compliance with erosion and sediment control (E&S) measures, protection of sensitive environmental areas, and health and safety protocols will

+- Reporting Frequency: Contractors and environmental compliance officers will submit weekly updates on construction progress, environmental protection efforts, and any risks encountered.
 A monthly risk review meeting will take place with key stakeholders to evaluate any issues and implement mitigation strategies as needed.
-Detailed progress reports will be shared with the oversight team, ensuring that real-time decisions can be made based on updated risk assessments and construction milestones.

-- Environmental Reporting: Regular reporting of environmental monitoring activities, such as stormwater management, wetland protection, wildlife monitoring, and construction impacts including light pollution and wildlife disruption, will be critical, especially for the protection of environmentally sensitive zones.
+Detailed progress reports will be shared with the oversight team, ensuring that real-time decisions can be made based on updated risk assessments and construction milestones. - Environmental Reporting: Regular reporting of environmental monitoring activities, such as stormwater management, wetland protection, wildlife monitoring, and construction impacts including light pollution and wildlife disruption, will be critical, especially for the protection of environmentally sensitive zones.
 The activities impacting these zones will be logged, and specific mitigation measures (e.g., wetland restoration, wildlife crossings) will be tracked in the risk register. - Emergency Response and Health and Safety Monitoring: During construction, any health and safety incidents will be logged and evaluated.
 Emergency response protocols will be tested regularly, and any gaps in safety measures will be addressed promptly.
 Incident reports will be reviewed and updated in the project's risk register, and necessary changes to safety protocols will be communicated to the contractors and workers on site.